Topaz provides a powerful functional programming library to support declarative and expressive code writing. Leverage all functional tools!

 Lazy Evaluation

-// Lazy evaluation struct
+// Lazy evaluation with explicit state transitions

 struct Lazy<T> {